Related publications

 Moneywise

-There are two types of equity release.
+There are two main types of equity release:

 There are usually eligibility criteria and conditions to meet before you can take out an equity release product.

 Before releasing equity from your home, it’s important to consider all the implications – not just now, but in the future too.
+Your circumstances could change.

 You can receive the money as a lump sum, a regular payment or a combination of both.